-Most subjects at UOW have a weekly ‘lecture’ where an academic staff member presents course material to a large group each week.
-Depending on the teaching model, these may be delivered in-person, online or recorded.
+Many subjects at UOW have lectures where an academic staff member presents course material to a large group each week.
+Depending on the teaching model, lectures may be delivered in-person on campus, streamlined online or recorded.
 You may also need to enrol in your lecture times.

 It’s important to make the most of your lectures, which not only means attending them but also means preparing, engaging with the material and taking effective notes.